awslabs/service-workbench-on-aws/addons/addon-base-workflow/README.md

   - workflowStateMachineName
   - workflowStateMachineArn
   - (static) these settings are computed in code:
-    - dbTableStepTemplates
+    - dbStepTemplates
-    - dbTableWorkflowTemplates
+    - dbWorkflowTemplates
-    - dbTableWorkflows
+    - dbWorkflows
-    - dbTableWorkflowTemplateDrafts
+    - dbWorkflowTemplateDrafts
-    - dbTableWorkflowDrafts
+    - dbWorkflowDrafts
-    - dbTableWorkflowInstances
+    - dbWorkflowInstances
-    - dbTableWfAssignments
+    - dbWfAssignments

 - Used
-  - dbTablePrefix
+  - dbPrefix

 ## Runtime extension points
 - New